-Jo-Ann pays a management fee to LGP, which is included in SG&A expenses on the accompanying Consolidated Statements of Comprehensive Income (Loss).
-Starting in April 2020, the management fee payable to LGP has been forgiven until the end of the fiscal year 2021 due to the impact of the COVID-19 pandemic.
+JOANN pays a management fee to LGP, which is included in SG&A expenses on the accompanying Consolidated Statements of Comprehensive Income (Loss).
+Starting in April 2020, the management fee payable to LGP has been forgiven until the end of calendar year 2020 due to the impact of the COVID-19 pandemic.